-Drug Medical Necessity Note: In addition to contraindications in the prescribing information, oral bisphosphonates are considered contraindicated in individuals with esophageal disorders (e.g., achalasia, esophageal stricture, Barrett's esophagus, esophageal varices).
+Drug Medical Necessity Prolia requires Prior Authorization.
+See Coding for additional information.
+Note: In addition to contraindications in the prescribing information, oral bisphosphonates are considered contraindicated in individuals with esophageal disorders (e.g., achalasia, esophageal stricture, Barrett's esophagus, esophageal varices).
 Individuals with contraindications to oral bisphosphonates are only required to try and fail IV zoledronic acid.
-Tymlos (abaloparatide) SC Tymlos (abaloparatide) may be considered medically necessary for the treatment of osteoporosis when the following criteria are met: The individual is male or postmenopausal female AND Has tried and failed or had intolerance to two generic bisphosphonates (either two oral medications or one oral medication and one IV medication) unless use of bisphosphonate medications are contraindicated AND The dose is limited to 80 mcg per day (taken once a day) • The dose is limited to 60 micg per day (taken once a day) Note: Generic bisphosphonates include alendronate (oral), ibandronate (oral), risedronate (oral) and zoledronic acid (IV) Note: In addition to contraindications in the prescribing information, oral bisphosphonates are considered contraindicated in individuals with esophageal disorders (e.g., achalasia, esophageal stricture, Barrett's esophagus, esophageal varices).
+Generic teriparatide SC Generic teriparatide may be considered medically necessary for the treatment of osteoporosis when the following criteria are met: The individual tried and failed or had intolerance to two generic bisphosphonates (either two oral medications or one oral medication and one IV medication) unless use of bisphosphonate medications are contraindicated AND The dose is limited to 20 mcg per day (taken once a day) Note: Generic bisphosphonates include alendronate (oral), ibandronate (oral), risedronate (oral) and zoledronic acid (IV) Note: In addition to contraindications in the prescribing information, oral bisphosphonates are considered contraindicated in individuals with esophageal disorders (e.g., achalasia, esophageal stricture, Barrett's esophagus, esophageal varices).
 Individuals with contraindications to oral bisphosphonates are only required to try and fail IV zoledronic acid.
+Tymlos (abaloparatide) SC Tymlos (abaloparatide) may be considered medically necessary for the treatment of osteoporosis when the following criteria are met: The individual is male or postmenopausal female AND Has tried and failed or had intolerance to two generic bisphosphonates (either two oral medications or one oral medication and one IV medication) unless use of bisphosphonate medications are contraindicated AND The dose is limited to 80 mcg per day (taken once a day)